 There is little more pleasurable than basking in winter sunshine slivering through a glass window or door on a cold day.
-These magic moments have us following the lazy sun with lizard-like devotion and curling our toes in wooly socks with delight.
-But alas, as soon as the sun is cloaked by cloud or bids an early goodnight, the cold grips us and we look for ways to replicate that natural warmth.
+These magic moments have us following the lazy sun with lizard-like devotion and curling our toes in woolly socks with delight.
+But alas, as soon as the sun is cloaked by cloud or birds an early goodnight, the cold grips us and we look for ways to replicate that natural warmth.

 It is the same windows and doors that invite the winter sun into our homes that are responsible for losing our homes’ warmth.
 Glass windows and doors lose and gain heat in four ways: thermal radiation, heat conduction, convection and air leakage.

 Thermal radiation is the emission of electromagnetic waves from all matter that has a temperature greater than zero.
 It is due to this process that a clear glass window or door absorbs the warmth inside your home and then re-radiates it to the exterior.